au-ee/fosdem-lyrics/server/README.md

 - wss://live.fiftysix.site:8443 - NATS over a TLS encrypted web socket

 Since the host name matches the one of the web site, the certificate retrieved by the Caddy web server is also mapped into the NATS container.

-# MQTT Server (EMQX)

-MQTT / MQTT over Websockets is an alternative protocol which can be used to publish messages in the described way.